Rethymno Greece Travel Guide

 A handful of words significantly enhance local interactions.
 Online tools simplify learning.

-Notify your bank about your trip plans to avoid card issues.
-Carry some cash for smaller purchases and area markets.
+Inform your bank of your travel plans to avoid card issues.
+Have some cash on you for small purchases and area markets.